 Ingredient Notes

-Golden milk contains 2 powerful ingredients:
+Golden milk contains two powerful ingredients:

-Turmeric: Turmeric belongs to the same family as the ginger root and is an integral part of Pakistani and Indian cuisine.
+Turmeric: Turmeric belongs to the same family as ginger and is an integral part of Pakistani and Indian cuisine.
 The major component of the root is curcumin.
 Curcumin contains anti-inflammatory, anti-bacterial, and anti-fungal properties.
 Because we want to take advantage of turmeric’s medicinal properties, make sure to scope out organic turmeric if you can.

 Honey: Use local, raw honey.
 Store-bought honey can be sourced globally and often laced with sugar.
-Also, local honey has the added benefit of having pollen from flowers local to your area, and thus can build your immunity to allergens present locally.

 Pro tip: